Water Sold to San Francisco Residential Customers

 Public Utilities Commission

-Per capita consumption is the daily amount of water used by each residential customer served by the San Francisco Public Utilities Commission (SFPUC).
+Per capita consumption represents the average amount of water used by each residential customer per day.
+This measure includes cusotmers served by the San Francisco Public Utilities Commission (SFPUC).
 It is an indicator of San Francisco’s conservation efforts and helps SFPUC track progress as it continues to invest in water conservation.

 WATER SOLD TO SAN FRANCISCO RESIDENTIAL CUSTOMERS HAS REMAINED BELOW 50 GALLONS PER CAPITA PER DAY SINCE 2014